Your e-mail address is kept private and you can unsubscribe anytime.

 Focus on feelings

 In empathizing, it is important to stay focused on the feelings, nothing else.
-I’ve encountered parents who say things along the lines of, “When I was a child, my parents told me what to do and sometimes they yelled at me and I felt bad, but I still listened to them and did what they told me to because they were my parents.”
+I’ve encountered parents who say things along the lines of, “when I was a child, my parents told me what to do and sometimes they yelled at me and I felt bad, but I still listened to them and did as they instructed because they were my parents.”
 In stating this, they have strayed from thinking about what it feels like to be a child, and what sorts of feelings their own child may be experiencing.
 They are focusing, instead, on their position as the parent and rationalizing the situation.

 Once you’ve stopped focusing on feelings and are on the road to rationalization, you are on your way towards failing to influence your child’s behaviour in a positive way and repeating the cycle of misbehaviour and ineffective punishment.

-When you empathize with your child and really try to see their perspective, that helps to broaden your understanding of their behaviour and why they behave in that manner.
-Empathizing also helps you to soften your heart, have loving feelings toward your child, and think clearly about what next steps to take.
+When you empathize with your child and really try to see their perspective, this helps to broaden your understanding of their behaviour and why they behave in that manner.
+Empathizing also helps you soften your heart, have loving feelings toward your child, and think clearly about what steps to take.

 Notice good behaviour